Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/dev-intro.md

 This mocking system allows developers to simulate various command execution scenarios during testing, ensuring robust handling of external command interactions.

 ### 10.3 Integration Testing
-Integration tests are implemented to verify the correct interaction between different modules of the server.
+Integration tests are implemented to verify the correct interaction between different Plugins of the server.
 These tests typically involve setting up a test server instance and simulating client connections and interactions:

 ```rust
 #[tokio::test]